daniel-schroeder-io/Node-Express-API-Template/README.md

 Navigate to http://localhost:3000 and there will be a welcome message

-Navigate to http://localhost:3000/collection and there will be a message "Received GET request at {http://localhost:3000/collection}"
+Navigate to http://localhost:3000/collection and there will be a message "Received GET request at {path}"